Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Comparison with methods on the challenge leaderboard}

-We also compare our method with state-of-the-art methods submitted to the ISIC 2017 skin lesion segmentation challenge.
-There are totally 21 submissions and the top results are listed in Table~\ref{tab: testdata}.
+We also compare our method with state-of-the-art methods submitted to the ISIC 2017 skin lesion segmentation \reviseagain{challenge~\cite{codella2018skin}}. \reviseagain{There are a total of 21 submissions} and the top results are listed in Table~\ref{tab: testdata}.
 Note that the final rank is determined according to JA on the testing set.
-We trained two models: semi-supervised learning model with 300 labeled images and 1700 unlabeled images, and supervised model with only 300 labeled data.
+We trained two models: TCSM\_v2 and baseline.
+TCSM\_v2 was trained with 300 labeled images and the left are utilized as the unlabeled images.
+The baseline model is trained with only 300 labeled data.
+Other methods use all labeled data as the training data.
 The supervised model is denoted as our baseline model.
-As shown in Table~\ref{tab: testdata}, our semi-supervised method achieved the best performance on the benchmark, outperforming the state-of-the-art method~\cite{yuan2017improving} with 3.3\% improvement on JA (from 76.5\% to 79.8\%).
-The performance gains on DI and SE are consistent with that on JA, with 2.5\% and 5.4\% improvement, respectively.
-Our baseline model with 300 labeled data also excels the some other methods due to the state-of-the-art network architecture.
+As shown in Table~\ref{tab: testdata}, our semi-supervised method achieved the best performance on the benchmark, outperforming the state-of-the-art method~\cite{yuan2017improving} with 1.6\% improvement on JA (from 76.5\% to 78.1\%).
+The performance gains on DI and SE are consistent with that on JA, with 1.1\% and 3.7\% improvement, respectively. \reviseagain{Our baseline model with 300 labeled data also outperforms} other methods due to state-of-the-art network architecture.
 Based on this strong baseline, our semi-supervised learning method further makes significant improvements, which demonstrates the effectiveness of the overall semi-supervised learning method.